November 30, 2020

 - Have sufficient oral and written English language skills to take part in specialized seminars and give presentations at U.S. schools.
 English language test scores are not mandatory at the time of application.
 However, if selected the candidates will be requested to take the TOEFL IBT.
 The minimum target score is TOEFL IBT 45 or TOEFL ITP/PBT 450.
 Please note that teachers who have lower English skills (TOEFL IBT 38-44 or TOEFL ITP/PBT 425-449), but are otherwise strongly qualified, may be provided additional English language prior to the start of the program;

-- Have submitted a complete application online.
+- Have submitted a complete online application.

 *Secondary-level teachers include both middle and high school teachers working with students between approximately 12 and 18 years of age.
 Teachers responsible for teaching additional grade levels must teach middle or high school students more than 50% of their work time in order to be eligible for the program.
 Please note that this is an upper level university or graduate level academic program for practicing teachers.
 Educational administrators (such as representatives or officials of the Ministry of Education) and school administrators who do not teach at least fifty percent of their time, full-time teacher trainers, university faculty, private English Language tutors, and teachers from schools primarily serving expatriates are not eligible.